 Periodically, a course will be offered that deals in detail with a topic of interest in current biological research.
 Students may be asked to write library research paper(s) and present a seminar.

-For election by qualified students contemplating advanced studies.
-Intended to provide actual research experience under staff supervision.
+This research is for election by qualified students contemplating advanced studies.
+It is intended to provide actual research experience under staff supervision.
 Students are required to present a seminar on their work and to prepare a poster.
 Permission of Chair required.
 Hours to be arranged.